 Terms of Service

-Last updated: March 22, 2026
+Last updated: April 2, 2026

 Not legal advice

-will.com provides legal information, not legal advice.
+Will.com provides legal information, not legal advice.
 We are not a law firm.
 No attorney-client relationship is formed by using this service.
-The documents generated by will.com are based on your answers to a questionnaire and general legal templates — not on professional legal judgment applied to your specific circumstances.
+The documents generated by will.com are based on your answers to a questionnaire and general legal templates, not on professional legal judgment applied to your specific circumstances.

 What will.com does

-will.com is currently available for residents of 49 states and the District of Columbia.
+Will.com is currently available for residents of 49 states and the District of Columbia.
 Louisiana is not supported due to its substantially different laws governing estate planning.

 Your responsibilities